swaroopar/inprogress-engineer/docs/javascript/promises.md

 ## then and catch

-After the _resolve_ and _reject_ methods are called by the engine, the functions mentioned in the _then_ and _catch_ blocks are executed again asynchronously.
+After the promise is resolved or rejected, then the functions in **then** and **catch** are called with respective parameters.

 :::tip[Trigger Callbacks]
 The _then_ and _catch_ callbacks are automatically placed in the callback queue by the JavaScript engine as soon as the state of the Promise has changed.
 :::

 ## async and awaits